 Rolled out in 2013, the Eurex’s trademark T7 trading platform handles all the exchange’s electronic derivative trading volume, connecting traders from 35 countries who execute about seven million futures and options trading contracts for each daily trading session.

-That makes Eurex one of the most widely used derivatives trading platforms in the world, listed and over-the-counter futures and options trading.
+That makes Eurex one of the most widely used derivatives trading platforms in the world for listed and over-the-counter futures and options trading.

 Eurex offers a wide range of trading options, including various Euro-based debt instruments, common Euro-based stocks and stocks indices, along with its mainstay futures and options derivative trading products.